hpreston/mod_cisco_devnet/slides/slide6.md

-#### Spark task
+#### CMX task
-1. Find Spark docs through DevNet
+1. Find CMX docs through DevNet
-2. Find API call to identify list of rooms you are a member of
+2. Find API call to identify the number of clients being tracked by the mobility services engine
-3. Run the API call in the documentation to list the rooms
+3. Run the API call in the documentation (username: learning, password: learning)